 Facioscapulohumeral Muscular Dystrophy – FSHD

-It is the third most common muscular dystrophy with a frequency of 1: 8,333 patients worldwide.
+It is the second most common muscular dystrophy with a frequency of 1: 8,333 to 1:15,000 patients worldwide.
 Symptoms often start during puberty, without excluding their appearance from infancy to adulthood, affecting both sexes equally.
-It is distinguished in two major categories depending on the type of mutation in DNA, type 1 (FSHD1 - 95% of patients) and type 2 (FSHD2 - 5%).
+It is distinguished in two major categories depending on the type of mutation in DNA, type 1 (FSHD1 – 95% of patients) and type 2 (FSHD2 – 5%).
 It is inherited in autosomal dominant pattern, although 30% of cases are due to de novo mutations.
-The progression and severity of the disease depends on the onset of the symptoms and the type and magnitude of the mutation.
+The progression and severity of the disease depends on the onset of symptoms, type and magnitude of the mutation.
 The sooner symptoms start the more severe the condition is.
 Especially when muscle weakness occurs at birth or early childhood, it is characterized as neonatal FSHD and has a frequency of 1: 30,000 worldwide.
 In any case the symptoms are the same.

 There is a weakness in the facial muscles, which leads to difficulty in opening or closing the eyes (especially during sleep), or in the movement of the lips (inability of express movements).
 There is muscular weakness in shoulders and arms, creating difficulty in everyday movements and lifting hands.
 In addition, there may be weakness in the lower leg, leading to falls, injuries, and walking difficulties.